velutha/dotfiles/README.md

 To use tmux config, put .tmux.conf .tmux.conf.local in your home directory

-If you need to change tmux config, change local file
+To change tmux config, change .tmux.conf.local file